Children at Play with Tracheostomy and Mechanical Ventilation

 Camp Trach Me Away seeks to empower children and young adults with tracheostomies and their families by providing resources, promoting advocacy, and advancing community awareness in order to foster independence and life-long wellness.
-This is held virtually for June 28th-July 2nd 2021.
+Activities include arts and crafts, horseback riding, swimming, zip lining, rock climbing.

 A six-day, overnight camp for children who are tracheostomy or respiratory technology dependent.
 The camp is held on the grounds of Camp Cheerful in Stronsville, OH annually in June.